Life after money becomes worthless.

 Scattered all through the room on tables and up on to the band stage were crates of canned goods, liquor, wine, bottled water, and you name it.
 Even the mirrored shelves behind the bar were fully stocked with liquor bottles of all kinds.
 The other scavenger finished and walked out with the box as Joe turned and spotted Mike.
 "Michael, long time no see," Joe blurted out as he walked to Mike's end of the bar.
 "You're not carrying anything, so what do you have for me this morning?"

-"Three full bottles of propane; something I bet you don't have," Mike replies while waving his right hand around the room.
+"Three full tanks of propane; something I bet you don't have," Mike replies while waving his right hand around the room.
 Propane was a precious item since natural gas and electricity shut down.
 Most people cooked by open flame created from broken down wood furniture.
 Cooking that way in a closed apartment was not healthy and sometimes led to bad ends.
 Mike knew he had something valuable and figured he could get enough food and water for it to get him out of the city and to a safer area near the lake.

 Mike was right about the value of his trade and Big Joe promised him enough canned stew and bottled water to make the trip.
 He got everything he asked for except more shells for his shotgun.
 Even Big Joe was having problems getting ammo these days.
 One of Joe's mule-boys accompanied Mike to the sewer to collect the propane.
 When they got back, Mike filled his large back-pack tight with the bartered items.
 It must have weighed 75 pounds, but he was a 6 foot two strong construction worker of 25 and managed to carry it without effort.

 Mike collected his shotgun at the door and looked around for those that might be waiting to rob him after taking a few steps into the street.
-Ounce you are out of Big Joe's Den, you are own your own.
+Once you are out of Big Joe's Den, you are on your own.
 He kept the sawed-off pointing out front, hoping attackers would think twice before assaulting him.
 He prayed to God the military thugs had moved on.
 He was no match for their type of guns.

 There was no plan to return to the apartment.
 He had everything he needed now.
 The gun, food, water, and his trusty Swiss knife would get him to his destination.
 The objective was to make it down the backstreets to the city limits and towards the reservoir 50 miles away.
 There, he hoped to find friendly people like himself who would work together until this mess got straightened up.
 He knew it was going to be a hard trip and expected someone would try to take his supplies during the long walk.
 Having a car or motorcycle would have made it easier, but gasoline was scarce and only the military had it.
 It was so precious a scavenger could trade one gallon of it to Joe for a year's supply of food.